Lanzhou: Airport

 Lanzhou Zhongchuan Airport is the main airport serving Lanzhou, it is located 70 km north of Lanzhou.
 It opened for public service in 1970.

 The airport offers direct connections to over 70 international and domestic destinations.

 Railway

 Subway

 Lanzhou was the second city in northwest China to announce the construction of a subway line, in August 2012.
 The urban railway network, Lanzhou Metro, is planned to consist of six subway lines running 207 km.
 The first line, which is completely underground, opened in June 2019.
-Lanzhou's second subway line is under construction.
+Lanzhou Metro Line 2 (First-stage project), opened in June 2023.
+Passengers can transfer between Line 1 and Line 2 at Dongfanghong Square Station and Wulipu Station.

 Regional

 Lanzhou Railway Station is a major railway hub of western China.
 Every day over 100 passenger trains originate or pass via this station.
 It is a vital focal point connecting the western provinces with the east.
 Lanzhou Railway Station is located on Huochezhan Dong Lu, in Chengguan district.
 Lanzhou West Railway Station is the city's second major railway station, offering connection to high-speed rail services.

 Lanzhou Railway Station has the following railway connections: